tperol/ConvNetQuake/README.md

 ### 4.4 - Visualize mislabeled windows

-To visualized the mislabeled windows from a net on a probabilistic map (see Figure ? of Perol et al., 2017)
+To visualized the mislabeled windows from a net on a probabilistic map:

 ```shell
 ./bin/viz/misclassified_loc.py \
 --dataset data/mseed_events \